for-giobbe/BASE/tutorial_1.md

 a certain number of tips is missing in some OGs.

 These kind of data can readily be obtained using tools as [OrthoFinder2](https://github.com/davidemms/OrthoFinder), subsequently retrotranslating and aligning each OG.

+BASE is built around codeml, so that a general knowledge of its usage is necessary to use it (here is the [manual](http://abacus.gene.ucl.ac.uk/software/pamlDOC.pdf)).

 ---